hello-michelle-star/hello-michelle-star.github.io/pages/research.md

 <section class="research-section">
   <h2>PhD Advising Fit</h2>
   <p>
-    Seeking research support in Human-AI interaction, accessible and assistive technologies, and human connection systems with technology.
+    Seeking research support in Human-AI Interaction, accessible and assistive technologies, and human connection systems with technology.
 I am excited to learn new things in the ever evolving field of technology and make a real impact on humanity.
   </p>
 </section>